alan-turing-institute/scivision-rfc/README.md

 # Scivision RFCs
 The scivision RFC (Request For Comments) repository.

-See the [scivision](https://github.com/alan-turing-institute/scivision repository) for development work.
+See the [scivision repository](https://github.com/alan-turing-institute/scivision) for development work.